How requests work to synchronize properties and events in Laravel Livewire

 Now we are going to work on the Savephp component and we are going to write slowly in any of the wiremodel text fields and we will see

-This decorator together with the livewireStyles decorator is defined by default in the Layout of layout/app.blade.php:
+This decorator, along with the one from @livewireStyles, is defined by default in the layout of layout/app.blade.php:

 <!DOCTYPE html>